thovo/TSP_solver/README.md

 ##Description
 The objective of this project is to implement some algorithms for solving **Traveling Salesman Problem (TSP)** and to provide an experimental study of their running time and the quality of the outputs as well.
-##Alogorithms finished
+##Alogorithms Included
-Program different algorithms for the TSP problem:
+The algorithms developed for solving the TSP problem are:

-1. brute-force approach
+1. Brute-force approach
-2. branch-and-bound
+2. Branch-and-Bound approach
 3. ~~adding and removing edges~~ 2-opt
-4. the minimum spanning tree
+4. Minimum Spanning Tree approximation
-5. greedy approach
+5. Greedy approach and Itrative greedy
-6. randomized approach
+6. Randomized approach
-7. genetic programming or ant colony approach
+7. Genetic algorithm
-8. ~~personal~~ evolution algorithm
+8. Evolutionary algorithm (Hillclimbing based)

 ##Installation
 Clone the repository at this link: